romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

   relations = {
     appointments: this.hasMany(() => AppointmentModel, {
-      // primaryKey is a column of Physician to use
+      // primaryKey is a column of Physicians to use
       primaryKey: 'id',
       // foreignKey is a column of Appointment to connect with
       foreignKey: 'authorId',